 Our mission is to provide nuanced portraits of place, and we explicitly seek locations often subjected to lazy clichés, with the hope we can turn stereotypes on their head.
 That’s why we’re so proud to bring you this guide.

-Online, our newly designed Tehran page transports you to this fascinating city, offering intimate accounts from a diverse set of residents.
+Online, our Tehran page transports you to this fascinating city, offering intimate accounts from a diverse set of residents.
 Today we’re publishing a series of four essays that offer portraits of daily life: a fight over curtains with a neighbor, a crowded apartment where down-and-out artists get high, a tour of the tony neighborhoods where the nouveau riche rub elbows with old moneyed families and a virtual visit to Tehran with an Iranian who cannot return home.
-We’re also publishing the stunning photography of Maryam Firuzi, including the image above, whiche explores women in Tehran’s public spaces.
+We’re also publishing the stunning photography of Maryam Firuzi, which explores women in Tehran’s public spaces.

 No other publication does work like this.
 That’s why we need your help.
 Please help us spread the work about this exciting volume.
 Tell your friends, share on your social networks.
 Your support makes this possible.